 Cyber Security 101

-Should I be worried about Zombies?!
 Should you open up that link?
 What is phishing?
+Am I being scammed?
 What can I do to prevent a computer virus that would not only effect my computer, but the entire campus network?
 Learn the basics of information security to prevent a computer virus, information security breach and common sense problems associated with the internet.
 You'll learn how to recognize problems before they happen!
 Backing up data and other important ways to remain operational will also be discussed.
 This 75 minute class is taught each October by University Information Technology Services (UITS) during National Cyber Security Awareness Month.

 Disguised and Concealed Weapons